Huaxingweichen/Huaxingweichen.github.io/about.md

 Born in Xuancheng, Anhui, China.

-Now as an student at Peking University.
+Now as a student at Peking University.

 Email : huanghao@stu.pku.edu.cn